cs1302uga/cs1302-tutorials/github-setup.md

       that your local repository is empty (i.e., its commit log is empty) -- you can verify this using `git log`.

-      * If you're following this turorial for the first time and your commit log is empty, then that means you skipped one or more of the previous three steps.
+      * If you're following this tutorial for the first time and your commit log is empty, then that means you skipped one or more of the previous three steps.
 Attempt to repeat the steps that you're missing before executing `git push -u origin main` again.
-      * If you're replicating the steps in this tutorial for a new repository, then simply stage and commit some files to the respository before executing `git push -u origin main` again.
+      * If you're replicating the steps in this tutorial for a new repository, then simply stage and commit some files to the repository before executing `git push -u origin main` again.

       ----